platformsh/template-builder/templates/strapi/files/README.md

 </a>
 </p>

 This template builds a Strapi backend for Platform.sh, which can be used to quickly create an API that can be served by itself or as a Headless CMS data source for another frontend application in the same project.
-This repository not include a frontend application, but you can add one of your choice and access Strapi by defining it in a relationship in your frontend's `.platform.app.yaml` file.
+This repository does not include a frontend application, but you can add one of your choice and access Strapi by defining it in a relationship in your frontend's `.platform.app.yaml` file.

 Strapi is a Headless CMS framework written in Node.js.